utkarshg/Aconex/README.txt

+Gedcom2Xml
+    usage: java Gedcom2Xml <input> <output>

+description:
+    Convert GedCom files to equivelant XML file.
 The program requires two arguments to run, these are input filename and output filename.

-The filenames should include the extension (e.g. Royalty.txt).
-Please follow the steps below to sucessfully run the program.
-	1. Using change directory command move into the src folder. src folder is located within the 	     root folder.
+    build and run instructions below.

+build:
+    (from src folder in project root)
-	2. Compile the program using the following command: javac Gedcom2Xml.java
+    javac Gedcom2Xml.java

+run:
+    (from src folder in project root)
-	3. Run the program by passing it the parameters: java Gedcom2Xml Royalty.txt Parsed.xml
+    java Gedcom2Xml Royalty.txt Parsed.xml

-Please note that the input file should be located in the data folder contained within the root directory.
-The sample file has been renamed as Royalty.txt and is present in the data folder.
-The output file would be created in the Result folder contained within the root folder.
+    - The input file must be located in Data folder
+    - The output file is generated in Result folder